 Because these states of suffering become repeating patterns that get more intense over time, they are often labeled as mental illnesses such as anxiety disorder, depression, bipolar disorder, etc. Eventually, the suffering can also become a significant contributor to physical diseases and disorders, such as autoimmune conditions, chronic pain, chronic fatigue, inflammatory conditions, and more.

 The rubber meets the road in our healing journey when we finally turn toward those aspects of ourselves that are suffering and meet them in a different way.
-The rage, the anxiety, the shame, the depression… when these protective mechanisms are met with curiosity rather than animosity—with appreciation rather than disdain—they will begin to let go because it is finally safe to do so.
-When the protective mechanisms let go, the emotion that is underneath them will begin to come to the surface to be felt and integrated.
+The rage, the anxiety, the shame, the depression… when these protective mechanisms are met with curiosity rather than animosity, we begin to realize how they served us in the past and continue to serve us even today.
+At the same time, we can also see clearly the ways in which these protective mechanisms no longer serve us, and in fact hurt us and hurt others in deep and profound ways.
+It is when we are able hold both of these truths in our hearts that something else—another option—becomes possible.
+Through this process, the protective mechanisms can begin to let go, and when they do, the energy that is underneath them will come to the surface to be felt and integrated.
 I have found this to be the crux of healing this kind of core wound.

-In Part 2 of this post, I’ll be discussing this same topic in a more nuanced way as it relates to trauma.
-To say that suppressing emotion is how and why we form these protective mechanisms is actually incomplete and bit simplistic (although very relevant, obviously).
-With trauma, the sensations and feelings we experience are literally overwhelming—so overwhelming that we are unable to integrate and process them at the time of the experience.
-Our system then isolates that unintegrated energy (so that we can continue to function) and forms protective mechanisms to keep us away from re-experiencing the overwhelming feelings and sensations.
-I’ll be exploring this in more depth in Part 2.
+This same topic can be explored in a more nuanced way as it relates to trauma.
+To say that suppressing emotion is how and why we form these protective mechanisms is actually incomplete and bit simplistic.
+With trauma, the sensations and feelings we experience are literally overwhelming—so overwhelming that we are unable to integrate and process them at the time of the experience if we did not have the proper support.
+Our system then isolates that unintegrated energy (so that we can continue to function) and forms protective mechanisms to keep us away from re-experiencing the overwhelm.
+I’ll be exploring this in more depth in future posts.
 Stay tuned!